“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 To prevent this from happening, managers want to develop a culture of learning, growth, sharing and changing to better the organization.
 A team that can adapt change quickly will find that they can rapidly adapt to new activities and the latest tools.

 One of the more significant challenges to maintaining a repository of knowledge is ensuring the tools’ information is all up to date and accurate.
 If a crucial data point is inaccurate, it will be problematic for everyone to access the tools for sharing knowledge.

-To ensure accuracy, you will need to keep a check on the content, and as the number of data increases, you might even need a person to keep a check on the same full-time.
-However, in the initial stages, you can just set up regular reminders and tools to ensure that everything is in place.
+To ensure accuracy, you will need to keep a check on the knowledge base articles, and as the number of data increases, you might even require a person to keep a check on the same full-time.
+However, in the initial steps, you can just set up regular reminders and tools to ensure that everything is in place.

 Staying Ahead with Management Technology

 No matter what tools or technologies you use, you should expect regular updates or new versions.
 However, it might be challenging to keep up with all the tools and constant new updates.
 However, you need to remember that updates usually come in when there is something better in store.
 These tools will help you achieve more and do things better than you were doing before.